Type 1 Diabetes and the Possible Role of Viruses in the Disease

-Type 1 diabetes is a condition in which the pancreas no longer makes insulin, a hormone that enables glucose molecules to leave the blood and enter the body's cells.
-As a result, glucose collects in the blood and may reach a dangerous level.
+Type 1 diabetes is a condition in which the pancreas no longer makes insulin or makes an insignificant amount.
+Insulin is a hormone that enables glucose molecules to leave the blood and enter the body's cells.
+When the hormone is absent, glucose collects in the blood and may reach a dangerous level.
 Glucose is also known as blood sugar.
 It's obtained from food and used by cells as an energy source.
 High blood sugar can damage blood vessels and cause organ and nerve damage.

-People with type 1 diabetes can manage their condition with the aid of insulin injections or an insulin pump, although they always have to be careful with their diet, exercise and the amount of insulin that they receive.
+People with type 1 diabetes can manage their condition with the aid of insulin injections or an insulin pump, although they always have to be careful with their diet, exercise, and the amount of insulin that they receive.
 High blood sugar is dangerous, but so is low blood sugar.
 Patients have to measure their blood sugar level and make adjustments to their insulin dose multiple times during the day.

 There is a growing body of evidence suggesting that one of the environmental triggers for type 1 diabetes could be an infection by a virus.
 Several types of virus have been implicated in the disease process.
-Although viruses aren't thought to cause all cases of the disease, they may well be responsible for some cases.
+Although viruses aren't thought to cause all cases of the disease, they may well be responsible for some of them.

-What is the Difference Between Type 1 and Type 2 Diabetes?
+Type 1 and Type 2 Diabetes

-Symptoms of Diabetes
+Possible Symptoms of the Disease

-What are Enteroviruses?
+What Are Enteroviruses?

 Enteroviruses are primarily transmitted from person to person by the transfer of respiratory secretions or by the contamination of objects by feces.
 If a contaminated hand or other item contacts the mouth or nose, a person may become infected by the virus.
 This is one reason why washroom hygiene is very important when using a restroom.
 Even a tiny sample of feces can contain many bacteria and viruses.

 DNA stands for deoxyribonucleic acid.
 It's an amazing substance that controls many of the characteristics of living things and viruses.
 In humans, RNA, or ribonucleic acid, helps DNA to do its job.
-In enteroviruses, however, RNA replaces DNA.
+In enteroviruses, RNA replaces DNA.

 Enteroviruses and Type 1 Diabetes

 The pancreas continues cells of different types.
 It produces digestive enzymes as well as the hormones insulin (made by beta cells) and glucagon (made by alpha cells).
-Glucagon has the opposite effect to insulin - it raises blood sugar level instead of lowering it.
+Glucagon has the opposite effect to insulin.
+It raises blood sugar level instead of lowering it.
 Researchers have found enteroviruses inside the pancreas in people with diabetes.
 The viruses are found in the Islets of Langerhans, the tissue that contains the beta cells, and only occasionally in other tissues in the pancreas.

 Do Enteroviruses Cause Diabetes?

-The above observations strongly suggest that enteroviruses are linked to type 1 diabetes.
+The above observations suggest that enteroviruses are linked to type 1 diabetes.
 However, they don't prove that the viruses actually cause the disease.
 The evidence could indicate that when a person becomes sick with diabetes they become more susceptible to an enterovirus infection.
 It could also indicate that the genetic susceptibility to type 1 diabetes is accompanied by a genetic susceptibility to an enterovirus infection.

 In lab mice, a direct connection between enteroviruses and the development of diabetes has been demonstrated.
 Enteroviruses have been administered to healthy animals and have caused prolonged infections of the pancreas and intestine.
 Specific enteroviruses have caused beta cell damage in the pancreas and the development of type 1 diabetes.
 This type of direct evidence isn't available for humans.